aryanptel/Master-Thesis/README.md

 For non-holonomic systems, we utilize a master-slave configuration with two differential-drive robots.
 Simulation and testing are conducted in Gazebo using ROS (Robot Operating System).
 The UGV folder contains relevant files and Python scripts for ROS implementation.

 (ii) Holonomic Systems (Drones):
 To test the algorithm in holonomic systems, we employ a swarm of drones.
 The implementation utilizes ArduPilot and Mavproxy platforms.
 The algorithm is scripted in Python using the pymavlink module.
 The Drone folder contains a series of Python scripts along with instructions for their execution in chronological order.
+The implementation has been done on five drones with one as master and other four as slaves.

 Coding Language: Julia (numerical solutions), Python (robotics)